-Company registration in India is followed by rules and regulations defined under Companies Act.
+Company registration in India is followed by rules and regulations defined under the Companies Act.
 The structure of the company and its compositions of members depend upon what motives it holds to exist in the economy.
 Company registration helps ventures to get legally recognized under government records as well as a separate identification in the corporate world.
-Registration to a particular entity is nowhere mandatory as there are certain forms of business which do not require registration to carry their operations like sole proprietorship where owner enjoys benefits of unlimited liability and non-restriction of any law or regulation, while such advantage is not available to any company.
+Registration to a particular entity is nowhere mandatory as there are certain forms of business that do not require registration to carry their operations like sole proprietorship where the owner enjoys benefits of unlimited liability and non-restriction of any law or regulation, while such advantage is not available to any company.

-Every company whether big or small, have huge investment or not, hire a few or a big chain of employees is required to get registered under rules and regulations of Companie’ Act and have to file their all such records required by the government annually in order to run their business in harmony of business rules defined.
+Every company whether big or small, have huge investment or not, hire a few or a big chain of employees is required to get registered under rules and regulations of Companies’ Act and have to file their all such records required by the government annually in order to run their business in harmony of business rules defined.
 Company registration in India is a legalized matter of concern undertaken by experts after complying with all rules and regulations defined by the government.

 List of Companies Requiring Compulsory Registration

 Before defining the basics of company registration, it is important to know about all types of companies sanctioned by the Companies Act to be counted under company registration criteria.
 Companies forms requiring compulsory registration include :

 - Private Limited Company:- Company owned and managed by private individuals.

 - A company limited by shares: Company owned by individuals having liability limited by an amount stated in the memorandum.